Skip to content

 The following decision matrix was used to evaluate our options:

-{{ read_excel('../../decisions/CESYS524_decision-matrix_kkeeton.xlsx') }}
+{{ read_excel('../../decisions/CESYS524_decision-matrix.xlsx') }}

 Learn More: mkdocs-table-reader-plugin Documentation